-Thursday 11 July afternoon
+Thursday 3 July morning

 THE WHITEHEAD

 No of shots Up to three non-convertible practice shots, followed by two sighting shots and 15 to count.
 If competitors wish to fire fewer than three preliminary shots they must declare this before commencing their two sighters.